 We continue to publish in top journals including Nature, various IEEE Transactions and Journals as well as premier conferences including International Electron Device Meeting (IEDM), International Solid State Circuits Conference (ISSCC), VLSI Technology and Circuits Symposiums, Custom Integrated Circuits Conference (CICC), Asian and European Solid State Circuits Conferences.
 ICSRL students have been placed and have interned in prestigious industrial research labs like Intel (Circuit Research Labs), Microsoft (Microsoft Research), Qualcomm (Qualcomm Corporate Research), Apple and Samsung.

 The lab is a part of the Electrical and Computer Engineering Department at Georgia tech and is led by Prof. Arijit Raychowdhury.
-We are funded by the Air Force Office of Scientific Research, National Science Foundation (NSF), Intel Corporation, Semiconductor Research Corporation, Qualcomm Inc., Keysight Technologies and Samsung.
+We are funded by the Air Force Office of Scientific Research, DARPA, National Science Foundation (NSF), Intel Corporation, Semiconductor Research Corporation, Qualcomm Inc., Keysight Technologies and Samsung.

 We are hiring!
 Prospective PhD students and Post-Doctoral researchers may apply.
 For details click here.